 At the top of the hill take a left to head north on Main Street.
-When Main Street was reconstructed in 2008-2009, the City integrated an artistic “River” theme that can be seen throughout downtown, including the 18’ carved cedar planks, gateway signs, and murals that line the street.
-And be on the lookout for the artist inspired benches dotting Main Street along your way (can you find all 12?).
+During the reconstruction of Main Street in 2008-2009, the City integrated an artistic “River” theme visible throughout downtown, including the 18’ carved cedar planks, gateway signs, and murals that line the street.
+Be on the lookout for the artist-inspired benches dotting Main Street along your way.
+(Can you find all 12?)

 At the end of the block you’ll reach Duvall City Hall.
-Check out the wood posts, carved by Dan Cautrell, that hold up the kiosk outside the building.
-Inside City Hall also serves as a rotating art gallery for local artists.
+Check out the wood posts, carved by Dan Cautrell, that support the kiosk outside the building.
+Inside, City Hall also serves as a rotating art gallery for local artists.

-Continue north and cross Stella Street and you’ll soon reach the .
+Continue north and cross Stella Street and you’ll soon reach the Self-Guided Art Tour of Historic Duvall.
 The Visitor Center serves as a rotating art gallery for local artists.
 It’s also a great place to pick up info about the area.

 Continuing north on Main Street cross you’ll reach the first of 10 sets of cedar planks lining Main Street.
 This first plank, Cedar Plank (Nichols and Cautrell 1), includes one side by artist Clifford E. Nichols, featuring a Great Blue Heron, salmon, and bald eagle, and the other side an intricate carved design by Dan Cautrell.